stragu/metametadata/care.md

 ---
 layout: default
-name: "metametadata: why you should care"
+title: "metametadata: why you should care"
 permalink: /care/
 ---